ryouze/ryouze.github.io/content/posts/vroom.md

 ### Settings System

 The settings system loads configuration at startup and saves it when the app closes.
 All the values are validated to prevent crashes if someone manually edits the config file or if there are corrupted values.
-For example, FPS values get checked against a list of supported frame rates.
+For example, FPS values are checked against a list of supported frame rates.

 Notably, getting the game to work on different operating systems meant figuring out where to save config files.
 Each OS has different conventions for where applications should store user data.